Evidence for a Superfluid-to-solid Transition of Bilayer Excitons: acknowledgments

 \section{acknowledgments}

 J.I.A.L. and C.R.D. wish to thank Sankar Das Sarma and Kun Yang for stimulating discussions.
 This research was primarily supported by the US Department of Energy, Office of Science, Basic Energy Sciences, under award no. DE-SC0019481 (transport measurements).
 Heterostructure and device fabrication was supported by the NSF MRSEC program at Columbia through the Center for Precision-Assembled Quantum Materials (DMR-2011738).
 Data analysis (Q.S.) was partially supported by Department of Energy (DE-SC0016703).
-J.I.A.L. acknowledges support from the Sloan research fellowship.
+J.I.A.L. acknowledges support from the Sloan research fellowship and NSF DMR-2143384.
+N.J.Z. acknowledge support from the Air Force Office of Scientific Research.
+R.Q.N. acknowledges support from the National Science Foundation EPSCoR Program under NSF Award OIA-2327206.
 K.W. and T.T. acknowledge support from the JSPS KAKENHI (Grant Numbers 20H00354, 21H05233 and 23H02052) and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement No. DMR-1157490 and the State of Florida.